 Vocalist, songwriter, vocal arranger, and producer with a successful international career.
 She has an impeccable five octave vocal range giving her many commercial recording opportunities.
-While her success has crossed many areas of the music industry, her foundation in jazz and her love and history in the world of jazz is at the core of this wonderful new release, Nostalgia.
+While her success has crossed many areas of the music industry, her foundation in jazz and her love and history in the world of jazz is at the core of this wonderful new release, Nostalgia that was featured on Sirius XM’s Real Jazz.

 Chicago’s WGN TV called Nanette Frank “One of Chicago’s jazz greats”.
 Nanette has toured with Miki Howard, Stanley Clarke, Herbie Hancock, Alex Bugnon, The Jazz Crusaders, Warren Hill, Jon Lucian and many more.
 She opened for Donald Byrd and jammed with the legendary Stevie Wonder.
 She is in consistent demand at festivals like The Taste of Chicago, The African Arts Festival.

 In the international world during her three-month engagement at their country’s Mandarin Oriental Hotel, Singapore Press Holdings called her “One of the greatest jazz singers in the world”.
 Nanette received a very warm reception touring in the Russian winter where a reporter wrote, “Flawless vocals – she sings jazz standards in style and elegance.”
-Nanette’s previous CDs have been heard on international radio besides the US and she continues to receive wonderful reviews internationally.
+Nanette’s music has been heard on international radio, in addition to the US, and she continues to receive wonderful reviews internationally.